Celiac Disease

 If your symptoms are persistent, severe, or concerning, please consult with a qualified healthcare professional for proper evaluation and personalized advice.

-No. Celiac disease is an autoimmune condition that damages the intestine and is diagnosed with blood tests and biopsy.
-Non-celiac gluten sensitivity causes symptoms but no intestinal damage and has no definitive test.
-Both improve with gluten-free diet, but celiac is more serious.
+Celiac disease is an autoimmune condition that damages the intestine - diagnosed by blood tests and biopsy.
+Non-celiac gluten sensitivity (gluten intolerance) causes symptoms without intestinal damage or autoimmune markers.
+Both improve on gluten-free diet, but celiac disease requires stricter avoidance due to long-term damage risk.
+Wheat allergy is a different condition entirely (immune reaction, not autoimmune).

 Was this information helpful?